alephobjects/ohai-kit/README.md

 ```

 ## Configuring the database
-You can then configure the database to use.
+You can also configure the database to use in the **_myproject/settings.py_** file.
 By default, the django project will use a sqllite3 database in the local file **db.sqlite3** in the project's base directory.
 Refer to the [Django database documentation](https://docs.djangoproject.com/en/dev/ref/settings/#databases) for information on how to set-up your database.
 You can either leave it as the default :
 ```